Written by: David W. Ishmael – WA6VVL 2222 Sycamore Avenue Tustin CA 92780 (714) 573-0901 firstname.lastname@example.org home email

 This is a view of the wiring of my recently rebuilt Model 749 Ocean Hopper, circa '61, that I finished in Aug.’09.
 This is nearly identical to the one above.
 I added a 6-32 x 3/8” spacer to lift the filter capacitor so that I could use the short leads of the original 200 ohm 10W resistor

-This is a view of the wiring of my recently rebuilt Model 749 Ocean Hopper, circa '64, that I finished in Jun.’13.
+This is a view of the wiring of my recently rebuilt Model 749 Ocean Hopper, circa '63, that I finished in Jul.’13.
 This is virtually identical to the one above except that it was only wired with red 20 gauge solid wire.
 I also used carbon comp resistors from AES.
-I painted the output xfmr’s mtg. frame gloss red to match the wire and the AES filter capacitor.
-Note that this is a later Model 749 with no filter choke.
+I painted the filter choke and output xfmr’s mtg. frame gloss red to match the wire and the AES filter capacitor.
 As above, I added a 6-32 x 3/8” spacer to lift the filter capacitor so that I could use the short leads of the original 200 ohm 10W resistor.
-I was also able to use the original 6-32 hdwr.
+I used new binder-head 6-32 hdwr. and small pattern hex nuts

-This is a view of the cabinet of my recently rebuilt Model 749 Ocean Hopper, circa '64, that I finished in Jun.’13.
+This is a view of the cabinet of my recently rebuilt Model 749 Ocean Hopper, circa '63, that I finished in Aug.’13.
 The vinyl covering was past saving, so I removed it.
-I removed the bottom feet by drilling out the rivets, but was unable to remove what was left of the rivets.
-So, I cut what remained flush with the bottom and drilled four new 6-32 mtg holes for the new feet.
-Their larger dia covers what was left of the rivets.
-I sanded the case, stained it with a single coat of MINWAX Red Oak 215, followed by two coats of Varathane Polyurethane Satin Interior with a light sanding between coats.
+I removed the bottom feet and the coil door by drilling out the rivets and then using a center-punch to drive out the remaining portion of the rivet’s body.
+I sanded the case, stained it with a single coat of MINWAX Dark Walnut 2716, followed by three coats of Varathane Polyurethane Satin Interior with a light sanding between coats.
 It’s not a furniture-grade finish, but it’s quite acceptable.
+Send me an email and I will send you a detailed-procedure for staining the cabinet.
 I used the two holes from the discarded coil door to install a 3-1/2” replacement spkr.
 The spkr volume is “more than adequate” in a quiet room for all but the weakest stations.
 I also selected a 50C5 for maximum gain.
 I tried several 2”, 3”, and 3-1/2” spkrs before selecting the one with the loudest volume.
 Since the coil is not accessible unless you pull the Model 749 from its cabinet, this OH is a dedicated AM BCB radio.

 Inside view of the installation of the 3-1/2” square replacement spkr.
 The spkr is an 8 ohm 0.5W from Workman Electronic Products, their P/N SA-350, with a frequency range of 250 Hz - 5 KHz.
 I used perforated aluminum painted gloss red as “grill cloth”.
 The spkr is mounted on a 4” x 4-3/8” x 1/8” board and the 3” hole for the spkr was cut with a circle cutter in a drill press.
 This spkr is a PERFECT match for the OH’s 3” x 3” cutout for coil access.